Ross River virus: History

 In 1928, an outbreak of acute febrile arthritis was recorded in Narrandera and Hay in New South Wales, Australia.
 In 1943, several outbreaks of arthralgia and arthritis were described in the Northern Territory, Queensland and the Schouten Islands, off the northern coast of Papua New Guinea.
-The name "epidemic polyarthritis" was coined for the disease.
-In 1956, an epidemic occurred in the Murray Valley which was compared to "acute viral polyarthritis" caused by Chikungunya virus.
-The Australian disease seemed to progress in milder fashion.
+The name epidemic polyarthritis was coined for the disease.
+In 1956, an epidemic occurred in the Murray Valley which was compared to acute viral polyarthritis caused by the Chikungunya virus.
+The Australian disease seemed to progress in a milder fashion.
 In 1956, serological testing suggested an unknown new species of alphavirus (group A arbovirus) was the likely culprit.

 In July and August 1956 and 1957, a virus recovered from mosquitoes collected near Tokyo, Japan, and was dubbed Sagiyama virus.
 For a time, it was thought to be a separate species, but is now considered conspecific with Ross River virus.

 In 1959, a new alphavirus was identified in samples from a mosquito (Aedes vigilax) trapped in the Ross River, located in Townsville, Queensland, Australia.
 Further serological testing showed that patients who had suffered "epidemic polyarthritis" in Queensland had antibodies to the virus.
 The new virus was named Ross River virus, and the disease Ross River fever.

 The virus itself was first isolated in 1972 using suckling mice.
 It was found that RRV isolated from human serum could kill mice.
 However, the serum containing the virus that was used had come from an Aboriginal boy from Edward River, North Queensland.
 The child had a fever and a rash but no arthritis, making the link between RRV and Ross River fever less than concrete.

 The largest-ever outbreak of the virus was in 1979–1980 and occurred in the western Pacific.
 The outbreak involved the islands of Fiji, Samoa, the Cook Islands, and New Caledonia.
 However, RRV was later isolated in humans following a series of epidemic polyarthritis outbreaks in Fiji, Samoa and the Cook Islands during 1979.
 RRV was isolated in an Australian patient suffering from Ross River fever in 1985.

-In 2010, Ross River virus was found to have made its way to the Aundh area in Pune, India, and spread to other parts of the city.
-The RRV infection is characterised by inflammation and pain to multiple joints.
-Hydration by sufficient fluid intake is recommended, to ensure that the fever does not rise to very dangerous levels.
-It is also recommended that a doctor be consulted immediately as regular paracetamol gives only temporary reprieve from the fever.